-DTU gives high priority to its international activities and currently provides extensive international public sector consulting and sector development services.
-In addition to participating in a range of research partnerships and researcher-exchange programmes, DTU supplies research-based consultancy to a wide range of international organizations. .
+DTU gives high priority to its international activities and currently provides extensive international scientific advice and sector development services.
+In addition to participating in a range of research partnerships and researcher-exchange programmes, DTU supplies scientific advice to a wide range of international organizations. .

 These include the European Food Safety Authority (EFSA), the UN Food and Agriculture Organization (FAO), the United Nations Environment Programme (UNEP), the World Organization for Animal Health (OIE) and the Organisation for Economic Co-operation and Development (OECD).

 Reference projects include DTU’s extensive activities in EFSA, where DTU staff participates in a wide range of scientific committees, academic panels and working groups—in the fields of animal welfare and chemical/microbiological food safety, for example.